We miss our monkey at Casa Cayuco.

 Casa Cayuco attracts well-traveled guests used to venturing to far-off places, who bring with them a spirit of adventure.

-We can still hear (and we miss) the cicada concerts starting up at dusk and other vibrant jungle sounds enveloping us at Casa Cayuco.
+In our minds, we can still hear (and miss) the cicada concerts starting up at dusk and other vibrant jungle sounds enveloping us at Casa Cayuco.

 What we especially loved about Casa Cayuco